 A person may ask for any information that is held by a public authority although this does not mean that the authority is always obliged to provide the information.
 In some cases, there will be good reason why an authority should not make public some or all of the information requested.
 In addition, the FOI Act contains a number of exemptions that allow authorities to withhold some types of information.
 Different exemptions apply to different types of information.

 You can submit an FOI request by using one of the methods listed below:

 Document Control Manager & Freedom of Information Lead,

 The Clatterbridge Cancer Centre NHS Foundation Trust

-Please be careful to enter your e-mail address correctly as we need it to reply to you.
+Please supply your full name and be careful to enter your e-mail/postal address accurately as we need it in order to reply to you.